 The State Hospital has a mandatory training programme which includes maintaining awareness of data protection, confidentiality and security issues for all staff.
 This is carried out by annual computer based training sessions covering the following subjects:

-- personal responsibilities
+- Personal responsibilities.

-- confidentiality of personal information
+- Confidentiality of personal information.

-- relevant State Hospital Policies and Procedures
+- Relevant State Hospital Policies and Procedures.

-- compliance with the Data Protection Principles
+- Compliance with the Data Protection Principles.

-- individual rights
+- Individual's rights.

-- general good practice guidelines covering security and confidentiality
+- · General good practice guidelines covering security and confidentiality.

-- records management
+- · Records management.

 7.2 Induction